LisaHopcroft/organisationRAP/inst/docs/slide-examples.md

     - Make collaboration easy
     - Automate tasks with code where possible
     - Use coders' best practice
+- [OpenSAFELY](https://www.opensafely.org/about/): software platform for the analysis of electronic health record data
-- Our [manifesto](https://docs.opensafely.org/open-data-manifesto/) is a good start for understanding how to do open science
+- See our [manifesto](https://docs.opensafely.org/open-data-manifesto/) for a good introduction to the principles of open science

 ---